OneKnow654/macwlan/README.md

 # Install
 ---
 git clone url
-and run i`nstall.sh` script after that you can use from your terminal directly
+and run `install.sh` script after that you can use from your terminal directly

 or copy this command